Family Photo Tips: How To Rock Your Next Outdoor Family Photo Shoot!

 Check out my 30-days of daily posts in A Day in the Life of a Photography Blogger, Starting with DAY 1 HERE

-What you really want to show in their photos is a happy family.
-The best way to show that is to have them actually feel happy in the photos.
-It’s not brain surgery… It’s much simpler and thank goodness for that!
-Unfortunately, we sometimes get so caught up in posing everyone perfectly that we forget to just capture the moments of them in their natural interactions.
+The pictures moms and dads love best after a family photo session are the ones that show a happy family.
+The best way to get a family to look happy is to have them actually FEEL happy while you’re taking photos.
+It’s not brain surgery.
+It’s much more straightforward, and thank goodness for that!
+Sometimes we get so caught up in posing everyone perfectly that we forget to capture the simple moments when parents and children are naturally interacting.

 Don’t get me wrong.
-It’s okay to put them in a posed position, but let them have fun while getting situated, and capture the fun!
-You might be surprised to find that a shot like this one is a favorite over the perfectly posed shot.
+It’s okay to put family members into a posed position, but let them have fun while getting situated and capture the fun!
+A fun technique that puts people at ease and allows them to have a good time is to prompt them instead of pose them.
+You might be surprised to find that a shot like this is a favorite over the perfectly posed shot with forced smiles.

 Let the Kids Direct